rekahsoft/blog-rekahsoft-ca/posts/about-comments.markdown

 them are incomplete or unmaintained.
 See <https://news.ycombinator.com/item?id=6818416> for a decent discussion of "Disqus Alternatives".

-I've tried Isso but because my blog is a Single Page Application (SPA) Isso doesn't function correctly.
-Isso expects the current URL to be a direct link to the post html file that is being commented on, but in the case of my blog it is a virtual url (Eg. this post,
+I've tried Isso but because my blog is a Single Page Application (SPA) where pages can be addressed directly or using a anchor url.
+For example, this post can be reached via [/#/posts/about-comments.html]() or [/posts/about-comments.html]().
+Forgive my vague explanation, its been a few months since I last played with Isso.
-<http://blog.rekahsoft.ca/#/posts/about-comments.html> doesn't work with Isso but
-<http://blog.rekahsoft.ca/posts/about-comments.html> would but links directly to the html snippet
-file instead of the entire post page.Forgive my vague explanation, its been a few months since I last played with Isso.
 Its too bad I couldn't get it to function because from all the open source options, it seems to be the most mature solution.

 Another option that came to mind is to use a sub-reddit for my blog and post new threads for each blog post as a way for people to submit comments.
 I don't like this as the content